GoogleCloudPlatform/workflows-demos/README.md

 ## Cloud Run - Floor

-Inside [floor](floor) folder, deploy a Cloud Run service that floors a number.
+Inside [floor](floor) folder, deploy an authenticated Cloud Run service that floors a number.

 Build the container: